jogit82/blog-pure-react/README.md

 - FIrst use case was to fetch all blog posts.
 And we have made this useFetch hook to be reusable.
 - Second use case: fetch a specific blog with an id.

+### Web forms in React (POST request)

+- to make a form
+- controlled inputs (values are tracked) stored in states and update the input (in-sync).
+- useState to keep track of the value, use value = {state value} to sync on the front end